-Whether we admit it or not, research tells us as humans we want to hear negative news stories.
+Whether we admit it or not, research tells us as people want to hear negative news stories.
 Think about it.
 What types of stories are covered in the news, both traditional TV news and Internet news?
-Our human nature wants to click on these stories so we can read the gory details about these “terrible” stories.
+Our human nature wants to click on these stories, read the gory or appalling details about these “terrible” stories.
 Some days you wonder what is becoming of our world.
 I have to admit, it can be really, really annoying at times.
 And because bad news stories help media ratings, many positive voices and stories are not heard.
-I want to share with you pig stories untold.
-You will not hear this story on your regular newsfeeds or news channels.
+Well, I want to change that and share with you a pig story untold.

 For those of you that don’t live in the midwest, our gravel roads (yes, I live on a gravel road) normally “breakup” in the early spring.
 What does “breakup” mean and why does it happen?

 We typically have very cold winters and everything freezes hard.
-In the spring as the gravel roads are unthawing, we have spots in the road where there are frost boils.
-Frost boils create very soft and muddy areas in the road.
+In the spring, as the gravel roads are unthawing, we have spots on the gravel roads where there are frost boils.
+Frost boils create very soft and muddy areas on the road.
 Typically, you can see them from a distance and drivers slow down to navigate through them.
 The “frost boil season” doesn’t last long but we deal with them nearly every spring to some degree.
-And this spring was no exception.

-The last little bit of background information is we are part owners of a sow farm.
+The last little bit of background information before I tell you our story.
+We are part owners of a sow farm.
 Our sow farm is where female pigs are bred, gestate (pregnancy) and farrow (give birth).
 Our breeding stock comes from another farm that specifically raises female breeding stock.
 That farm is located in Canada.

 Because we have managers on this farm, we didn’t know the specifics of the arrival of these pigs until we received this email from the sow farm manager.
-The text in green are my notes for clarification and names have been changed.
+This is the exact email, with the exception of the text in green (which are my notes for clarification) and names have been changed.

 Last week new gilts arrived at isolation (sow farm site for new breeding stock), the truck was late arriving due to being detained at the border and when it first arrived it got stuck at the isolation site due to the frost boil in the ground.
 After several calls to local businesses, I ended up calling “Bill” and “Joe” (Joe and Bill are neighbors).
 They came out at 1:30 am with a tractor and got the trailer loose after several attempts.
 Then the driver told us he could not get to the chute (chute is used to help animals move into the barn) so I started to call employees in to work so we could carry the pigs in.
 However, “Bill” and “Joe” got the driver partly in to the chute so we, with panels and planks, could get the pigs in to the barn.
 Their help was highly appreciated.